All Episodes

 How can you sleep well?

-I said, What do you mean I got David Gregory fired?
+I said, what do you mean I got David Gregory fired?

 You're the one who started talking about ratings up until you started talking about how they have no ratings and doesn't anybody care.

-You gotta get ratings for a week, and now NBC gets rid of Gregory for no ratings.
+And now NBC gets rid of Gregory for no ratings.

 You're the only guy who ever pointed it out.

-You're the only guy who cares.
+You're the only guy who cared.

-Don't you feel guilty.
+Don't you feel guilty?

 I said, I hadn't even thought of that.